Arthur P. Graham Funeral Home Coronavirus Statement

 Like many of you, we have been closely following the spread of coronavirus (COVID-19).
 Following guidelines from the Centers for Disease Control (CDC) and the National Funeral Directors Association (NFDA), we are taking proactive measures to help prevent spread of potential illness, and keep our facilities safe and ready to serve you and your families:

-Effective March 23, 2020; in compliance with the Governor's executive order; all public or private gatherings; including funeral services, memorial services, and visitations are limited to 10 persons.
+Effective June 8, 2020; in compliance with the Governor's executive order; our facility is limited to 26 persons.

 Our staff will make environmental cleaning procedures top priority.
 Every hour, all door handles, knobs, faucets, toilets, and any other “high touch” surfaces will be diligently cleaned with a commercial grade disinfectant agent.